OfficialBishal/OfficialBishal/README.md

 **Talking about Personal Stuff:**

 - 👨🏽‍💻 I’m currently Research Assistant at Dr. Zheng's Lab at the University of Miami;
-- 🌱 I’m currently building Basic Operating System;
+- 🌱 I’m working in the field of Bioinformatics;
-- 🤔 My interests are Quantum Computing, Deep Learning, Machine Learning, Artificial intelligence, etc..;
+- 🤔 My interests are Deep Learning, Machine Learning, Artificial intelligence, etc..;
 - 💼 I’m pursuing a PhD in Computer Science at the University of Miami;
 - 💬 Ask me about anything; I am happy to help;
 - 📫 Please email via bishal[dot]modern[at]gmail[dot]com to reach me.<!-- - 📫 Please email via [![Email](https://img.shields.io/badge/bishal.modern@gmail.com-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:bishal.modern@gmail.com) to reach me. -->